The Tactacam 6.0 Review: Is it Better Than The Tactacam 5.0?

 Camera View Provides “Human-Eye” View

-Unlike most POV action cameras, the Tactacam 6.0 does not use a wide-angle or fisheye type lens.
+Unlike most POV action cameras, the Tactacam 6.0 does not use a wide-angle or fisheye-type lens.
 So, instead of that somewhat strange “rounded edge” look often seen with footage from those cameras, the Tactacam 6.0 picture looks much more like what a human eye sees.
-This also means that objects being filmed will appear closer than with fisheye lenes.
+This also means that objects being filmed will appear closer than with a fisheye lens.

 Up to 8x Zoom

-In addition to not being a wide-angle lens, the presence of a zoom function with the Tactacam 6.0 also brings the footage in closer.
-And, this one goes up to 8x.
+In addition to not being a wide-angle lens, the Tactacam 6.0 has a zoom function that brings the footage closer—this one goes up to 8x.

 I do want to point out, though, that the zoom is a digital zoom.
 It functions much like if you took a picture with your phone and then zoomed in and cropped the photo.
 This is important to note because using the higher zoom levels with the Tactacam 6.0 while filming could lead to grainy images.